 She still captures the imagination of millions of tourists, acting as a hotel and events center.
 Many people come from far and wide to tour her now dated cabins and engine rooms, marveling at the masterpiece of engineering.
 She is also rumored to be haunted, and her grounds are turned into spooky haunts for the festive Halloween season.

 Whether you’re into history or ghosts, the Queen Mary is a perfect place to explore.

 Choose Your Beach

-With over 800 miles of Coastline, there’s bound to be a beach that fits your fancy.
+With over 800 miles of Coastline, there are tons of beautiful beaches in Caliornia.
 From the sunny sandy beaches of SoCal to the rocky northern coast, there’s a beach for everyone.

 If you’re looking for a nice beach, check out Laguna in Orange County.
 If you want to surf, head to Huntington Beach.
 People looking for a trendy hip community should check out Hermosa Beach, and celebrity hunters should head up to Malibu.